 - Infuse AI insights such as predictions and optimization via APIs where needed

-- Build applications using no-/low-code app builders, integrating data and AI on multiple clouds while leveraging Red Hat OpenShift as the underlying platform
+- Build applications using no-/low-code app builders, integrating data and AI on multiple clouds while leveraging Red Hat OpenShift as the underlying platform.

-Data scientists can collaborate in Projects, add data sets from the catalog or from other data sources, analyze data, gain insights, train ML models, and define decision optimization models.
-To train models, they may use Python code in JupyterLab using their favorite ML framework, SPSS Modeler flows, or Auto AI, as shown below.
+Data scientists can collaborate in projects, add data sets from the catalog or from other data sources, analyze data, gain insights, and train machine learning models or define decision optimization models.
+To train models, they may use Python code in JupyterLab using their favorite machine learning framework, SPSS Modeler flows, or AutoAI, as shown in the following image.

 Building data and AI applications with Palantir for IBM Cloud Pak for Data

-Application builders can build rich no-/low-code applications using the Palantir app builder tools available through a new Palantir card on the IBM Cloud Pak for Data page.
+Application builders can build rich no-/low-code applications using the Palantir app builder tools available through a new Palantir card on the IBM Cloud Pak for Data home page.

 To enable Palantir applications, a business-oriented ontology needs to first be defined using Palantir ontology management, which integrates with the data sets from the data and AI catalog in IBM Cloud Pak for Data.
-From the ontology management UI, users can search the IBM Cloud Pak for Data catalog for data assets to use and then drill down into the columns or object attributes of the data set to map these to business objects defined in the Palantir ontology.
+From the ontology management UI, users can search the IBM Cloud Pak for Data catalog for data assets to use and can then drill down into the columns or object attributes of the data set to map these to business objects defined in the Palantir ontology.

-The underlying data behind the data assets is then synchronized from the referenced data source into the Palantir ontology storage to make it queryable and searchable for Palantir apps.
+The underlying data behind the data assets is then synchronized from the referenced data source into the Palantir ontology storage to make it query able and searchable for Palantir apps.

-As a result of ontology modeling and data integration, a Digital Twin of business objects for the company or organization is represented in the ontology data model, structured in a way that business users can relate to and that is suitable to build no-/low-code apps intended for them.
+As a result of ontology modeling and data integration, a digital twin of business objects for the company or organization is represented in the ontology data model, structured in a way that business users can relate to and that is suitable to build no-/low-code apps intended for them.

 Application builders can map model parameters and ontology object attributes, so that the model will get the right input, and the output of the model can be stored back to the ontology.

-Once an app is finished and and goes live, business users can start using it via web browsers or mobile devices, interacting with data and AI provided by IBM Cloud Pak for Data via the line-of-business app created using Palantir.
+Once an app is finished and and goes live, business users can start using it via web browsers or mobile devices, interacting with data and AI provided by IBM Cloud Pak for Data via the line of business app created using Palantir.
 For example, the Palantir app shown below is able to use data from data services and predictions from AI models from IBM Cloud Pak for Data.

 Data scientists and data engineers can create projects or navigate to projects they have been added to.
 They can set up data transformation pipelines to access and transform data from external sources, add resulting data assets to the project, and can share data assets intended for use in other projects or by applications to the catalog.
-This helps make these data assets explorable and searchable via the catalog’s REST APIs and UI.
-Data scientists can analyze data and train models in projects and can make models that are ready for use available for deployment in Spaces, which allows applications to find and invoke them via REST APIs.
+This helps make these data assets explorable and findable via the catalog’s REST APIs and UI.
+Data scientists can analyze data and train models in projects, and can make models that are ready for use available for deployment in spaces, which allows applications to find and invoke them via REST APIs.

-Both apps and models can evolve over time.
+Both applications and models can evolve over time.
 New application versions can be made available to business users via Palantir, and new models can be made available via IBM Cloud Pak for Data model deployments.
 The latter is possible while keeping the model deployment URL stable, so that a new model can replace the previously used model behind a model deployment endpoint without disrupting applications.